dhinesan/Exploratory-Data-Analysis-on-E-commerce-Sales-data/README.md

 Methodology:
   Data Cleaning and Preparation: Clean the dataset to handle missing values, inconsistencies, and outliers.
 Convert date columns to datetime format for easier analysis.
 Explore the distribution of numerical variables and check for any anomalies.

+#The intended outcomes of this analysis in this project are included below:

 Exploratory Data Analysis (EDA):
 1. Explore the distribution of sales, profit, and other relevant numerical variables.
 2. Analyze sales trends over time (e.g., monthly, quarterly).